In this guide, we will walk through the steps necessary to configure your AWS

 command line tool installed and configured.
 Once installed, the credentials

-and configuration will reside in ~/.aws/credentials
+and configuration will reside in ~/.aws/credentials and ~/.aws/config

 respectively.